 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

 The Chairman is responsible for leadership of the board, ensuring its effectiveness and setting the agenda for board meetings.
 Once strategic objectives have been agreed by the board, it is the Chief Executive Officer’s responsibility to ensure they are delivered upon and consistently to be accountable to the board.
-The day to day operations of the Group are managed by the Chief Executive Officer and the wider management team comprising the Chief Investment Officer, Finance Director and Development Director.
+The day to day operations of the Group are managed by the Chief Executive Officer and the wider management team comprising the Chief Investment Officer, Chief Financial Officer and Development Director.

 10. Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Group publishes all RNS announcements, prospectus, and investor presentations on the Group’s website.
-Although the Group has not yet released any Annual Reports or held an Annual General Meeting, all circulars, dates and content will be posted directly to all shareholders and nominees, and published on the Group’s website.
+The Group releases Annual Reports, holds Annual General Meeting, and all circulars, dates and content will be posted directly to all shareholders and nominees, and published on the Group’s website.

 The Group website allows investors, stakeholders and other interest parties to contact the Group.
-The Group intends to create a mailing list to contact stakeholders directly in 2021.
+The Group intends to create a mailing list to contact stakeholders directly.